ono-midori/ono-midori.github.io/techs/libevent.md

     void **cbarg_ptr);
 ```

-The bufferevent_setcb() function changes one or more of the callbacks of a bufferevent.
-The readcb, writecb, and eventcb functions are called (respectively) when enough data is read, when enough data is written, or when an event occurs.
+The `bufferevent_setcb()` function changes one or more of the callbacks of a bufferevent.
+The `readcb`, `writecb`, and `eventcb` functions are called (respectively) when enough data is read, when enough data is written, or when an event occurs.
 The first argument of each is the bufferevent that has had the event happen.
-The last argument is the value provided by the user in the cbarg parameter of bufferevent_callcb(): You can use this to pass data to your callbacks.
+The last argument is the value provided by the user in the cbarg parameter of `bufferevent_callcb()`: You can use this to pass data to your callbacks.
 The events argument of the event callback is a bitmask of event flags: see "callbacks and watermarks" above.

 You can disable a callback by passing NULL instead of the callback function.
 Note all the callback functions on a bufferevent share a single cbarg value, so changing it will affect all of them.

-You can retrieve the currently set callbacks for a bufferevent by passing pointers to bufferevent_getcb(), which sets *readcb_ptr to the current read callback, *writecb_ptr to the current write callback, *eventcb_ptr to the current event callback, and *cbarg_ptr to the current callback argument field.
+You can retrieve the currently set callbacks for a bufferevent by passing pointers to `bufferevent_getcb()`, which sets `*readcb_ptr` to the current read callback, `*writecb_ptr` to the current write callback, `*eventcb_ptr` to the current event callback, and `*cbarg_ptr` to the current callback argument field.
 Any of these pointers set to NULL will be ignored.

 ```c++
 void bufferevent_enable(struct bufferevent *bufev, short events);